Northern Cardinals eating pine cones.

 Pine Siskin

-Pine Siskins are common winter visitors to Canada and the United States.
-Their range extends south from southern Alaska, west to the eastern edge of Colorado, then east along the northern Great Plains as far as southern Manitoba.
+Pine Siskins are frequent winter guests in both Canada and the United States, with their range encompassing regions from southern Alaska down to the eastern edge of Colorado, and further extending eastward along the northern Great Plains to southern Manitoba.

 Purple Finch

-The Purple Finch is a small bird that inhabits the eastern United States and Canada.
-Its range extends from Southern Ontario to New York, Maine, Minnesota and Montana.
-These birds eat primarily pine cone seeds from all coniferous trees including pines, spruces, firs and hemlocks.
+The Purple Finch, a petite avian species, calls the eastern United States and Canada its home.
+Its habitat spans from Southern Ontario to regions encompassing New York, Maine, Minnesota, and Montana.
+While these birds have a primary preference for pine cone seeds from various coniferous trees, including pines, spruces, firs, and hemlocks, their diet exhibits diversity.

 Red-bellied Woodpecker